Western Migrations logo

 Available Migration Maps

 The migration mapping layers provided on this website are what we refer to as derived mapping layers.
 No raw GPS location data are available for download.
-Instead, each mapping product is created through an analytical process that begins with the original tracking data provided by wildlife agencies.
+Instead, each mapping product is created through an analytical process that begins with the original tracking data collected by the wildlife agencies.
 Typically, analysts use net-squared displacement to identify the start and end points of a migration.
-Methods such as Brownian bridge movement modeling or the line-buffer method are then applied to delineate individual movement paths and, ultimately, to build a population-level migration corridor.
+Methods such as Brownian bridge movement modeling or the line-buffer method are then applied to delineate individual movement paths, and ultimately, to build a population-level migration corridor.
 Most often, agencies categorize the resulting population-level corridor into high-, medium-, and low-use corridors, with many datasets also including delineation of key stopover habitats.
-Typically, these analyses are conducted by participating State or Tribal wildlife agencies.
-In some cases, only the migration lines or routes are available to download.
+Typically, these analyses are conducted by spatial analysts working at, or in collaboration with, participating State or Tribal wildlife agencies.
+In some cases, only the migration lines or routes are shown and available to download.

 How to Access Mapping Layers